 Residential property prices are around $200,000 to $1.5 million.

-A $200,000,100 sq. m. property might rent from around $1,500 to 2,000 per month.
-Many luxury waterfront properties are now renting to holiday makers.
+A $200,000,100 sq. m.
+A property might rent from around $1,500 to 2,000 per month.
+Many luxury waterfront properties are now renting to holidaymakers.
 Rental yields for larger properties, which are in demand with the international companies requiring them for staff, are from $1,000 to $3,500 a month.

 Taxes in Vanuatu

-Property transactions are done in several currencies, including the Vanuatu Vatu (VUV).
+Property transactions can be settled in several currencies, USD and including the Vanuatu Vatu (VUV).

 Rental income tax is moderate in Vanuatu at 12.5%